kenzjoy/kenzjoy/README.md

-![Earthy Minimalist Name LinkedIn Article Cover Image (3)](https://user-images.githubusercontent.com/108506841/208572543-bf68160f-d55e-42dd-9350-09363f6ab364.png)
+<div align="center"><h3>

-### Hi there, my name is Kenz.
+Hi there, my name is Kenz.
 Welcome to my perfectly imperfect github.
 I am actively applying to my first software engineering position coming out of a coding bootcamp at Turing School of Software & Design.
 I am more determined than ever to continue to learn the ever-changing ways of what it means to be a developer.
 Lets connect!
+</h3></div>

+![Earthy Minimalist Name LinkedIn Article Cover Image (3)](https://user-images.githubusercontent.com/108506841/208572543-bf68160f-d55e-42dd-9350-09363f6ab364.png)

 - 🔭 I’m currently working on: landing my first dev job!
 I am open to learning new languages and frameworks.
 I just love making applications come to life.
 - 🌱 I’m currently learning: everything, all the time.